wotbrew/relic/doc/relvar.md

  [:count_order count]]]
 ```

-Relvars compose by adding to the vector, this is in contrast to other approaches where query optimisers take care of the overall ordering.
+relvars compose by adding to the vector, this is in contrast to other approaches where query optimisers take care of the overall ordering.

 In relic, data always flows top-to-bottom.

 Although a relvar looks much like a query, you can also think of it as a view - and its super power is that relic allows you to materialize the relvar.
 This will convert the relvar into a
-DAG to support incremental recomputation as data in tables changes.
+DAG to support incremental re-computation as data in tables changes.

 With few exceptions (direct index lookup) you can materialize any relvar with `rel/materialize`.